 Impose a GHG charge on cars purchasing parking permits based on their relative efficiencies by 2015.
 Assess a similar fee for students bringing cars to campus but not purchasing parking permits.
 Revenue will be used to reduce transportation emissions.

-Begin closing down targeted streets to traffic, except buses and maintenance vehicles, by 2015.

-Close central campus to private vehicles by 2025.

 Immediately begin to implement the Campus Bicycle Master Plan and improve bicycling infrastructure.
 Work with cities to improve bicycle feeder routes to campus.
 Provide campus investment and supplement with revenue from GHG emissions charge on cars.

 Create and subsidize a bike-sharing program by 2012.